Algorithms for ridge estimation with convergence guarantees: Main results

-where the last step follows from the Davis-Kahan theorem (see Yu et al., 2015).
-Using (\ref{derivrate}) and (\ref{derivrate2}) gives the asserted rate in (\ref{fhattof}).
-The result in Theorem~\ref{main1}(i) allows us to swap the roles of $f$ and $\wh f$ in (\ref{fhattof}) and get on $A_n,$

-We conclude the proof by combining (\ref{fhattof}) and (\ref{ftofhat}). \end{proof} \begin{remark} Genovese et al. (2014) also gives the same rate of convergence for ridge estimation using the Hausdorff distance.
+\begin{remark} \cite{genovese2014nonparametric} also gives the same rate of convergence for ridge estimation using the Hausdorff distance.
 However, their assumptions and methods of proof are different from ours.
-In particular, in their assumption (A2) they require that $\|[I_d-V_\perp(x)V_\perp(x)^\top]\nabla f(x)\| f_{\max,3}(x)\leq \frac{\beta^2}{2d^3}$ for all $x\in\text{Ridge}(f)^\delta$, where $f_{\max,3}(x)$ is the maximum of the absolute values of all the third partial derivatives of $f$ at $x$, and $\beta$ is essentially the same one as given in our {\bf (A2)$_f$}.
-Instead of this assumption, we use {\bf (A3)$_f$}, which is weaker (see Lemma 2 in Chen et al., 2015). \end{remark}
+In particular, they require that $\|[I_d-\Proj{f}]\nabla f(x)\| f_{\max,3}(x)\leq \beta^2/(2d^3)$ for all $x\in\text{Ridge}(f)^\delta$ in their assumption (A2), where $f_{\max,3}(x)$ is the maximum of the absolute values of all the third partial derivatives of $f$ at $x$, and $\beta$ is essentially the same one as given in our {\bf (A2)$_f$}.
+Instead of this assumption, we use {\bf (A3)$_f$}, which is weaker \cite[see][Lemma 2]{chen2015asymptotic}. \end{remark}